 R – Releases: Releases are another name for the clips that fasten your BCD together.
-On most standard jackets there are 4, make sure you check they are fastened and secured before entering the water, but know how your buddy’s operate, especially if they have a model you aren’t familiar with, such as a wing style BCD.
+On most standard jackets there are 4, make sure you check they are fastened and secured before entering the water, but know how your buddy’s operate, especially if they have a model you aren’t familiar with, such as a wing-style BCD.

 A – Air: Check your tank is fully open and take some breaths from your regulator while checking your gauge.
-Also check your octopus too and make sure it is in an easy place for your buddy to grab in an emergency.
+Also, check your octopus too, and make sure it is in an easy place for your buddy to grab in an emergency.

 #5 – Follow Your Dive Plan

 Once you’ve made a dive plan – stick to it!
 There’s nothing more disconcerting underwater than a buddy randomly taking off in another direction or acting in a way off plan.
-Not only can it be confusing for your buddy, sometimes it can be dangerous.
+Not only can it be confusing for your buddy, but sometimes it can be dangerous.

 Especially for less experienced buddies, stick to more conservative limits.
 If you see a patch of coral that’s a bit deeper, but your buddy can’t go, just don’t go.
 You can always make a plan to dive the site again another time.